stephomi/nomadsculpt.com/manual/docs/tools.md

 * Pinching will scale the model
 * Twisting will rotate the model

-You can disable each of these movement separately, for example if you disable Scaling you will only be able to translate and rotate at the same time.
+You can disable each of these movements separately, for example if you disable Scaling you will only be able to translate and rotate at the same time.

 ## Tube